bu-ist/bux-sql-grader/README.md

 grader --settings=settings
 ```

 See the [demo course repository](https://github.com/bu-ist/bux-demo-course-grader) for an example course configuration.
-See the [configuration repository](https://github.com/bu-ist/bux-grader-configuration) for automated way to set up your grader environment.
+See the [configuration repository](https://github.com/bu-ist/bux-grader-configuration) for a more automated way to set up your grader environment.

 ## Contributing